 The rules of each couples' game should be based on their values, principles, and goals.
 As the relationship changes and grows then too the parameters of the game can be changed or redefined.
 These changes must be done together to accommodate the growth.

-The following is taken from the book Tantra by Charles and Caroline Muir.
+The following is taken from the book Tantra: The Art of Conscious Loving by Charles & Caroline Muir

 No matter what work you do as a couple, collaboration is the cornerstone of a good relationship because it endows the partnership with the unique productive quality that comes from working together.
 Working together on a project or at a job is symbolic of working on the relationship - paying attention to it, and in so doing, paying it homage.
 As you work together as a team, whether on mundane chores or an inspired creative endeavor, you are also working together toward the goal of harmony.
 Teammates help each other out for the sake of harmony.
 Where on is weak, the other provides strength.
 The couple covers for one another, supports one another. they are teammates; that are pals.
 They build each other up, they never put each other down - they know that to hurt one's partner is to hurt oneself.